COVID-19 vaccine appointments canceled amid confusion over supply

 "I can't tell you how much vaccine we have," she told "Fox News Sunday," describing the problem as a challenge left by the outgoing Trump administration.
 "And if I can't tell it to you, then I can't tell it to the governors, and I can't tell it to the state health officials.
 If they don't know how much vaccine they're getting, not just this week, but next week and the week after, they can't plan."

-On Monday, Florida Gov. Ron DeSantis said the state can't meet growing demand from residents partly because an increase in vaccine promised by the government hasn't happened.
+On Monday, Florida Gov. Ron DeSantis said the state is "at the mercy of what the federal government sends us" and can't meet growing demand from residents.

-"We are at the mercy of what the federal government sends us, and right now we are able to go through it quicker than what we are receiving," he said.

-White House press secretary Jen Psaki responded by saying that Florida has administered only about half of the vaccines it has been given.
+Officials in West Virginia, which has had one of the best rates of administering vaccine, said they have fewer than 11,000 first doses on hand even after this week's shipment.

+"I'm screaming my head off" for more, Republican Gov. Jim Justice said.

-Georgia Gov. Brian Kemp said Tuesday that he doesn't expect the state's allotment of vaccines to increase in the coming weeks, which will limit progress in vaccinating those now eligible, including people over 65 and first responders.
-Rhode Island officials, meanwhile, said late last week that they can't even expand eligibility to those over 65 at current allocations from the government, despite complaints from advocates for the elderly.
+Georgia Gov. Brian Kemp said he doesn't expect the state's allotment to increase in the coming weeks, which will limit progress in vaccinating those now eligible, including people over 65 and first responders.
+Rhode Island officials said late last week that they can't expand eligibility to those over 65 at current allocations, despite complaints from advocates for the elderly.

+The weekly allocation cycle for first doses begins on Monday nights, when federal officials review data on vaccine availability from manufacturers to determine how much each state can have.
+Allocations are based on each jurisdiction's population of people 18 and older.

+States are notified on Tuesdays of their allocations through a computer network called Tiberius and other channels, after which they can specify where they want doses shipped.
+Deliveries start the following Monday.

+A similar but separate process for ordering second doses, which must be given three to four weeks after the first, begins each week on Sunday night.

-As of Tuesday morning, the CDC reported that just over half of the 41 million doses distributed to states have been put in people's arms.
-That is well short the hundreds of millions of doses that experts say will need to be administered to achieve herd immunity and conquer the outbreak.
+As of Tuesday afternoon, the CDC reported that just over half of the 44 million doses distributed to states have been put in people's arms.
+That is well short of the hundreds of millions of doses that experts say will need to be administered to achieve herd immunity and conquer the outbreak.

 The U.S. ranks fifth in the world in the number of doses administered relative to the country's population, behind No. 1 Israel, United Arab Emirates, Britain and Bahrain, according to the University of Oxford.

-And while some vaccination sites have canceled appointments for first-dose shots, many are believed to be holding large quantities of vaccine in reserve to make sure people who have already gotten their first shot receive the required second one on schedule, three to four weeks later.

-In the New Orleans area, Ochsner Health said Monday that the number of vaccines it receives has declined, resulting in the cancellation last week of 21,400 first-dose appointments.
-Hospital officials said second-dose appointments aren't affected.
+In the New Orleans area, Ochsner Health said Monday that inadequate supply forced the cancellation last week of 21,400 first-dose appointments but that second-dose appointments aren't affected.

 Inova Health System, the largest health provider in Virginia's Washington, D.C., suburbs, said it is canceling all first-dose appointments at its mass vaccination clinics beginning Thursday because of inadequate supplies.
-Those who have already received a first dose will have their appointments for a second dose honored, it said.
-Inova has administered more than 70,000 shots.
+Second-dose appointments will be honored.

-Jesse Williams, 81, of Reidsville, North Carolina, said his vaccination appointment scheduled for Thursday with Cone Health was canceled, and he is waiting to hear when it might be rescheduled.
-The former volunteer firefighter said he misses attending church, playing golf and seeing friends in person, and he had hoped the vaccine would make more of those activities possible again.
+Jesse Williams, 81, of Reidsville, North Carolina, said his appointment Thursday with Cone Health was scratched, and he is waiting to hear when it might be rescheduled.
+The former volunteer firefighter had hoped the vaccine would enable him to resume attending church, playing golf and seeing friends.

 "It's just a frustration that we were expecting to be having our shots and being a little more resilient to COVID-19," he said.